davidpinhas/freedom55/README.md

 -   [License](#License)

 ### Disclaimer
 :warning: The tool is currently in Alpha version and is under active development.
-Therefore, it may contain bugs and incomplete features.
+Therefore, it may contain bugs and incomplete features.<br>
-:warning: The versioning of the tool might reset in the future as the tool matures and approaches a stable release.
+:warning: The versioning of the tool might reset in the future as the tool matures and approaches a stable release. <br>
 Please use the tool at your own risk and report any issues or feedback.

 ## Requirements